Circle of Cultural Fellows

 Gus Casely-Hayford – Art historian, writer, broadcaster

-Hilary Carty has a longstanding relationship with King’s, working with the university over the last three years as a Sector Associate to the Cultural Institute.
-Here Hilary has led on a range of innovation projects including the Cultural Space Programme, exploring new and game-changing approaches across the physical and the virtual in cultural spaces.
+Hilary Carty has a longstanding relationship with King’s, working with the university over the last three years as a Sector Associate to the Cultural Institute and, in spring 2017, was appointed as Visiting Research Fellow in the School of Management & Business.
+Hilary has led on a range of projects including the Cultural Space Programme and the Leading culture in the 21st century executive learning programme.

 Hilary is an experienced consultant, facilitator and coach specialising in leadership development, management and organisational change.